 - Rinse and dry salmon.
 Place salmon in prepared baking dish.
 Season with salt and pepper.

 - Brush mustard mixture onto salmon - really slather it on.
 Top each salmon filet with a small pat of butter.
 Or, if you're feeling indulgent, top with a couple of pats of butter.

-This recipe can easily be doubled or tripled if you're feeding more people.
+Yield: This recipe is written for 2 people, but can easily be doubled or tripled if you're feeding more people.